eHealthAfrica/aether-elasticsearch-consumer/README.md

 ```

-If the consumer is configured to use a default, multi-tenanted Elasticsearch/Kibana cluster, you can create artifacts those those via the `local_elasticsearch` && `local_kibana` API endpoints, and then reference them in a job like so:
+If the consumer is configured to use a default, multi-tenanted Elasticsearch/Kibana cluster, you can create artifacts via the `local_elasticsearch` && `local_kibana` API endpoints, and then reference them in a job like so:

 ```json
 {